Xobtah/EIP-Server/doc/WebsocketAPI.md

 Response:
 The sender doesn't care about the return of that event.
 The listenner receives data formated like that `{ id: TheIdOfTheGuyWhoStartedWriting }` on the channel `startWriting`.

-* `stopWriting`

-Send data in this channel to notify that the user stopped typing in the conversation.
+* `stopWriting`: Notify that the user stopped typing in the conversation

 Data:
 - token: User's token